HL7/PDDI-CDS/pages/_includes/start.md

 The Level 1 Implementation uses the `medication-prescribe 1.0` specification but does not declare the triggering event.
 Since EHR platforms may have different discrete steps in the order entry process, the implementor decides what action (e.g., selecting a medication product, accepting order completion) triggers the CDS Hooks request.

-Specific CDS Hooks and FHIR standards modifications required for Level 1 Implementation:
+Specific CDS Hooks and FHIR standards modifications REQUIRED for Level 1 Implementation:

-1. CDS Hooks Card extension for DetectedIssue resource
+1. A CDS Hooks Card extension so that a `DetectedIssue` resource can be included in a Card response

-2. DetectedIssue resource extension for `potentiation` element
+2. A `DetectedIssue` resource extension to add the `potentiation` element

 ## <span style="color:silver"> 4.1.0 </span> Summary of Operations
 {:.no_toc}